 The puja follows a traditional ritual in which the sisters surround the brothers, drip oil from a copper jug on the floor and apply oil to their brother’s hair.

-In addition, Newars produces colorful Ashtamangala mandalas and recites songs and tantric ritual procedures.
-Together with the seven-colored Tika, the sisters provide the Sagun brothers, sweets, garlands of Makhamali (Gomphrena globosa) and a sacred cotton yarn of tantric significance, similar to the Janai thread that is designed to protect their bodies.
+Also, Newars produces colourful Ashtamangala mandalas and recites songs and tantric ritual procedures.
+Together with the seven-coloured Tika, the sisters provide the Sagun brothers, sweets, garlands of Makhamali (Gomphrena globosa) and sacred cotton yarn of tantric significance, similar to the Janai thread that is designed to protect their bodies.

 When is Tihar in 2020 / Tihar in 2077 B.S.?
 Tihar Calendar of Tihar 2077 (2020)

 When is Tihar in 2020 or Tihar in 2077 B.S.?
 The detail date / calendar of Tihar in 2020 or Tihar in 2077 is given here.
 One can check it now.
 Do you want to know when Tihar is in 2020 or when Tihar is in 2077?
 When is Kaag Tihar in 2020 ( Kaag Tihar in 2077 B.S.)?

 When is Kukur Tihar in 2020 ( Kaag Tihar in 2077 B.S.)?
 When is Laxmi Puja in 2020 (Laxmi Puja in 2077 B.S.)?
 When is Gobardhan Puja in 2020 (Gobardhan Puja in 2077 B.S.)?

 When is Bhai Tika in 2020 (Bhai Tika in 2077 B.S.)? or Do you mean when is deepawali in 2020 (deepawali in 2077)? or do you want to know about when is diwali in 2020?
 All information are given below in this article here.
 Let’s be familiar with date of Tihar in 2020.